Taphouse vs Cork: Which Homebrew GUI Is Worth Your Money?

 The Feature Gap Is Wide

-While both apps handle the basics well, Taphouse has 15+ features that Cork simply doesn't offer at any price: CVE scanning, service management, Apple Silicon migration, Mac App Store integration, third-party app updates, scheduled maintenance, desktop widgets, curated collections, package tagging, Brewfile import/export, snooze updates, paid upgrade detection, installation history, and multi-language support.
+While both apps handle the basics well, Taphouse adds features Cork doesn't offer: CVE scanning, Apple Silicon migration, Mac App Store integration, third-party app updates, scheduled maintenance, desktop widgets, curated collections, package tagging, Brewfile import/export, snooze updates, paid upgrade detection, and installation history.

 Who Should Choose Cork?